PerformanceEstimation/PEPit/docs/source/quickstart.rst

 In a later release, we will provide tools to help finding good Lyapunov functions to study a given method.

-This tool will be based on the very recent work [7].
+This tool will be based on the method described in [7].

 References
 ----------